-John Purcell has worked at Spotlight News for more three years and covers Albany County suburbs.
+John Purcell has worked at Spotlight News for more than three years and covers Albany County suburbs.

 Purcell covers the towns of Guilderland and New Scotland, the villages of Altamont and Voorheesville and Albany County news and feature stories.
 He also covers the school districts of Guilderland and Voorheesville.
 Previously, he covered Schenectady County for Spotlight News.

 In the New York Press Association's 2011 Better Newspaper Contest he received third place honors in Spot News Coverage for his story on the aftermath of Tropical Storm Irene.
 Also, in NYPA's 2010 contest he received honorable mention for best news story.